Maximizing Diver Score by Examining Discrepancies in Diver Competency and Judges' Marks: Results for an Analysis of Discrepancy

-We have visual evidence for a difficulty bias in the opposite direction for which difficulty bias is usually seen.
-Another potential bias to examine is ``round bias'' to determine whether dives in the beginning of meet are judged more harshly (or leniently) than dives at the end of a meet.
+Another potential factor affecting discrepancy is the round within a diving meet.
 Recall that each meet is 11 rounds, and, depending on the number of divers in a meet, the judges could be judging for several hours.
+For the analysis that follows, we have eliminated meets in which fewer than 5 divers participate in the meet.

 Figure \ref{fig:rounds} shows discrepancies for all divers in ten randomly selected meets.
+The number of divers in the meet for this plot range from 5 to 21 (in the data set, the maximum number of divers within a meet is 45).
 Each frame represents a single meet, and each dark gray or black line represents the discrepancies for a different diver.
+The frame label on the left hand side of each frame gives the unique meet ID.
 The discrepancy is plotted on the vertical axis and the round in which a dive was performed on the horizontal axes for all frames.
-The number within the left-hand strip for each frame is the unique meet ID.
-Some of the meets had only one or two divers.
 The blue curve within each frame is a loess smoothed line.
-We can see a definite trend toward harsher scores as the meet wears on, regardless of the meet or number of divers, although the effect is less for meets with a large number of divers, which we would expect by the law of large numbers.
+With the exception of meet 5794, where the loess line is flat, the loess lines indicate a trend toward a positive discrepancy at the beginning of a meet, near 0 discrepancy near the end of the meet, and a negative discrepancy at the end of the meet.
 Interestingly, the effect is there regardless of the meet, which is confounded with the judging panel.
-In other words, it seems that judges in different meets behave similarly, regardless of the particular judge or the number of divers within a meet.
+We also see evidence of much more variability in judging panels for some meets, as in meet 5961, 6403, and 7974.
+Because the data do not contain information on the identify or affiliation of the judges, we cannot determine the level of training of these judges nor their tendency to be harsh or lenient.

-There is a bit of confounding with round and dive.
-Divers are free to perform dives in almost any order for a given meet, with respect to the stipulations on voluntary vs. optional dives mentioned in the introduction.
-Unfortunately, we do not have access to sequential diver order; that is, the data do not have an indicator for which diver went first, which went second, etc. We have access to the round in which each dive was performed for each diver; however, the data does not designate which dives are voluntary and which are optional.
-It is possible to determine voluntary from optional dives in a reasonable fashion and examine the discrepancies between voluntary vs. optional dives, but this is left for future research.
+There are 10 randomly selected meets represented in Figure \ref{fig:rounds}, and each one of them shows various gradations of negative trends.
+To examine whether the negative trend in discrepancy was common throughout the data set, we calculated slopes of discrepancy versus round for each of the 215 meets in the data set.
+The mean slope of the discrepancy is $-0.145$ (median = $-0.147$) and the standard deviation is $0.128$.
+89\% of the slopes are negative, indicating that negative discrepancies are quite common in these 11-round meets.
+Therefore, what is seen in Figure \ref{fig:rounds} holds true for most of the meets; there is a tendency for judges to judge more harshly as a meet enters into its final rounds.